 If you're a law or health professions student, you may be required to provide your parents' or legal guardians’ financial information regardless of your dependency status to determine eligibility for programs such as Health Professions Loans.

 Once you submit your FAFSA, your school's financial aid office will review it.
 If you're eligible for unsubsidized federal loans only, then no further verification will be required.
 But if you also qualify for subsidized federal loans, you may need to offer additional proof of your independent student status, such as:

 - Military service records

-- Contact information for a caseworker or housing assistance contact if you're homeless
+- Contact information for a social worker, if you're in foster care, or for a housing assistance caseworker, if you're homeless

 Claiming FAFSA Independent Student Status Using a Waiver